 Adapted from New South Wales Higher School Certificate 2005 Mathematics examination, Question 10 (copyright held by NSW Board of Studies).Two friends agree to meet during their lunch hour, but both are very busy and unsure whether they can make it.

-They each agree to wait for a certain number of minutes and, if the other has not arrived, to leave.
+They each agree to wait for "t" minutes and, if the other has not arrived, to leave.

-Let the unit square describe their lunch hour, and each point (x, y) within that square represent each of their times of arriving.
-The point (1/2, 2/3) would indicate that Xavier arrived at 12:30, and that Yvette arrived at 12:40.
+Let the unit square describe their lunch hour, and each point (x, y) within that square represent each of our times of arriving.

-2. Drag the point "WaitTime" to find their chance of meeting within that 15 minute wait time.
-[LO1]
+Drag the point X to find the probability of meeting within a 15 minute wait time.

-3. Now drag "WaitTime" to find the length of the wait time required for a chance of 80%?
-[LO1]
+Now find the length of the wait time required for a probability of 80%?

 - Build an algebraic model for the chance of meeting by defining the following function: